Depechejuan/re-learning-JS/README.md

 In this repository, I will upload everything I learn from this book, as well as a review of old things I already knew.

 # Day One

 Pages 1 to ??
 History of JavaScript, updates from ECMAScript 2022, ECMAScript 2021 (...)
+Chapter 6 (Introduction to the most important JavaScript documentations) Chapter 7 (Syntax)